mayonpatel/Mayons-HTML-Public-Projects/File Updates.md

 ## Mayons Chat App

 I have fixed blank usernames and usernames over twenty characters.
 Enjoy the rest of your day!
+(will update in full pack as it's considered a large big fix.)
 ----------------------------------